-Facilities contracted with Molina must demonstrate an overall compliance with the guidelines listed below:
+Facilities contracted with Molina must demonstrate overall compliance with the guidelines listed below:

-- Office appearance demonstrates that housekeeping and maintenance are performed appropriately on a regular basis, the waiting room is well-lit, office hours are posted and parking area and walkways demonstrate appropriate maintenance. - Accessible parking is available, the building and exam rooms are accessible with an incline ramp or flat entryway, and the restroom is accessible with a bathroom grab bar. - Adequate seating includes space for an average number of patients in an hour and there is a minimum of two (2) office exam rooms per physician. - Basic emergency equipment is located in an easily accessible area.
-This includes a pocket mask and Epinephrine, plus any other medications appropriate to the practice. - At least one (1) CPR certified employee is available. - Yearly OSHA training (Fire, Safety, Blood-borne Pathogens, etc.) is documented for offices with ten (10) or more employees. - A container for sharps is located in each room where injections are given. - Labeled containers, policies, and contracts showing evidence of a hazardous waste management system in place. - Patient check-in systems are confidential.
+- Office appearance demonstrates that housekeeping and maintenance are performed appropriately on a regular basis, the waiting room is well-lit, office hours are posted and the parking area and walkways demonstrate appropriate maintenance. - Accessible parking is available, the building and exam rooms are accessible with an incline ramp or flat entryway, and the restroom is accessible with a bathroom grab bar. - Adequate seating includes space for an average number of patients in an hour and there is a minimum of two (2) office exam rooms per Provider. - Basic emergency equipment is located in an easily accessible area.
+This includes a pocket mask and Epinephrine, plus any other medications appropriate to the practice. - At least one (1) CPR-certified employee is available. - Yearly Occupational Safety and Health (OSHA) training (fire, safety, blood-borne pathogens, etc.) is documented for offices with ten (10) or more employees. - A container for sharps is located in each room where injections are given. - Labeled containers, policies contracts and evidence of a hazardous waste management system in place. - Patient check-in systems are confidential.
 Signatures on fee slips, separate forms, stickers or labels are possible alternative methods. - Confidential information is discussed away from patients.
 When reception areas are unprotected by sound barriers, scheduling and triage phones are best placed at another location. - Medical records are stored away from patient areas.
-Record rooms and/or file cabinets are preferably locked. - A CLIA waiver is displayed when the appropriate lab work is run in the office. - Prescription pads are not kept in exam rooms. - Narcotics are locked, preferably double-locked.
-Medication and sample access is restricted. - System in place to ensure expired sample medications are not dispensed and injectable and emergency medication are checked monthly for outdates. - Drug refrigerator temperatures are documented daily.
+Record rooms and/or file cabinets are preferably locked. - A Clinical Laboratory Improvement Amendment (CLIA) waiver is displayed when the appropriate lab work is run in the office. - Prescription pads are not kept in exam rooms. - Narcotics are locked, preferably double-locked.
+Medication and sample access is restricted.

+- System in place to ensure expired sample medications are not dispensed and injectables and emergency medication are checked monthly for outdates. - Drug refrigerator temperatures are documented daily.

-Services to Enrollees Under 21 Years of Age
+Services to enrollees under 21 years of age

-Molina maintains systematic and robust monitoring mechanisms to ensure all preventive services necessary for Enrollees under twenty-one (21) years of age are timely according to required preventive health guidelines.
-All Enrollees under twenty-one (21) years of age should receive screening examinations including appropriate childhood immunizations at intervals as specified by the preventive health guidelines located on the Molina Provider website at MolinaMarketplace.com and referenced in the Benefits and Covered Services section of this Provider Manual.
+Molina maintains systematic and robust monitoring mechanisms to ensure all preventive services necessary for Enrollees under 21 years of age are timely according to required preventive health guidelines.
+All Enrollees under 21 years of age should receive screening examinations including appropriate childhood immunizations at intervals as specified by the by the preventive health guidelines located on the Molina Provider website at MolinaMarketplace.com/Marketplace/NM/en-us/Providers/Health-Resources/Preventive-Health-Guidelines and referenced in the Benefits and Covered Services section of this Provider Manual.